 WEALTHBAR CASE STUDY

-Connecting a bank account is a vital step for customers to begin investing with WealthBar.
-As we scaled, various circumstances forced us to reimagine the optimal flow for users to connect their bank accounts.
+Connecting a bank account is a crucial step for customers before they can invest with WealthBar.
+As we scaled, various circumstances forced us to reimagine the optimal flow for users to connect.

 Lead Designer (Research, UX, UI Design)